Jim McGreevey: Early life and education

+Early career

+McGreevey has worked as an assistant prosecutor and as executive director of the state Parole Board.

-McGreevey was a member of the New Jersey General Assembly, representing the 19th Legislative District from 1990 to 1992, when he became Mayor of Woodbridge Township, New Jersey.
+McGreevey was a member of the New Jersey General Assembly.
+He represented New Jersey's 19th legislative district from 1990 to 1992, when he became Mayor of Woodbridge Township, New Jersey.
 He was re-elected mayor in 1995 and 1999.
-He was elected to the New Jersey Senate in 1993, simultaneously serving as mayor during the four-year Senate term.
+McGreevey was elected to the New Jersey Senate in 1993, simultaneously serving as mayor of Woodbridge during the four-year Senate term.